eantcal/nutetris/README.md

 # nutetris
-tetris clone written in c++11 and ported in Java and in BASIC (for nuBASIC interpreter).
+tetris clone written in c++11 and ported in Java, C# and in BASIC (for nuBASIC interpreter).

 ![nuTetris - Java version](images/jetris.png)